garrandall/popular-music-data/tracks/get-crunked-up-iconz-tony-manshino.md

 If you smoke weed now
 In this bitch hit you all wit a clown
-Got a drink that you cant put down?
+Got a drink that you can't put down?
 When a fight, will the shit go down?
 Get crunked up, (get crunked up)
 Get crunked up, (get crunked up)